 About Mark

-Mark S. Spring has over thirty years of experience handling labor and employment law matters throughout Northern California.
-Spring’s practice is focused on the representation of management in union-management relations and handling litigation triggered by all types of employment-related disputes.
+Mark S. Spring has over thirty-three years of experience handling labor and employment law matters throughout California.
+Spring’s practice is focused on representing management in union-management relations and handling litigation triggered by all types of employment-related disputes.

-Spring’s reputation for litigation excellence is further built upon an impressive record as lead trial counsel in high-stakes employment litigation in both federal and state courts.
-In addition to his successful courtroom and trial work, Spring regularly represents California employers in discrimination, harassment, wage and hour, and employee safety issues in administrative matters/hearings before the NLRB, DFEH, EEOC, DLSE, Cal-OSHA, CUIAB, and other state and federal agencies.
+Spring’s reputation for litigation excellence is further built upon an impressive record as lead trial counsel in both federal and state courts in high-stakes employment litigation.
+In addition to his successful courtroom and trial work, Spring regularly represents California employers in discrimination, harassment, wage and hour, and employee safety issues in administrative matters/hearings before the NLRB, CRD, EEOC, DLSE/Labor Commissioner, Cal-OSHA, CUIAB, and other state and federal agencies.

 Spring is a long-term member of the American Employment Law Council (AELC), a national invitation-only group of senior management-side employment attorneys.
-He is the Northern California representative for the Wage & Hour Defense Institute (WHDI) a group comprised of rigidly selected top wage and hour litigators from across the country.
+He is the Northern California representative and Board Member (Treasurer) for the Wage & Hour Defense Institute (WHDI), a group comprising rigidly selected top wage and hour litigators nationwide.
 Spring was named the Best Lawyers® Sacramento 2021 “Lawyer of the Year” for the category of Employment Law – Management by his peers.

 Spring loves to teach.
-He serves as an adjunct lecturer at California State University, Sacramento since 2014, where he teaches an undergraduate course in recreation law in the Parks, Recreation, and Tourism Administration Department.
-Spring is the Managing Editor of our award-winning California Labor and Employment Law blog.
-Spring is also a frequent speaker to employment-related groups and associations on a variety of labor and employment law issues and is in charge of our firm’s monthly webinar series.
+He spent ten years as an adjunct lecturer at California State University, Sacramento, teaching an undergraduate course in recreation law in the Parks, Recreation, and Tourism Administration Department.
+He served four years as the Managing Editor of our award-winning California Labor and Employment Law blog.
+Spring is also a frequent speaker to employment-related groups and associations on various labor and employment law issues.

-In his off-the-clock hours, Spring enjoys playing golf, traveling, white water rafting, and coaching high school sports.
-He spent many years as a high school boys’ basketball and high school girls’ lacrosse coach and spent two summers in Montenegro coaching basketball at Balkan Basketball Diplomacy Project co-sponsored by the Georgetown University Basketball program and the United States Department of State.
+Spring enjoys playing golf, traveling (especially to the Balkans), white water rafting, and coaching in his off-the-clock hours.
+He spent over two decades as a high school boys’ basketball coach (Folsom and El Dorado HS) and several years as a high school girls’ lacrosse coach (Oak Ridge HS).
+He spent parts of two summers in Montenegro, coaching basketball at the Balkan Basketball Diplomacy Project co-sponsored by the Georgetown University Basketball program and the United States Department of State and has also conducted several lacrosse clinics in Israel for the Israel Lacrosse Foundation based in Ashkelon, Israel.

 contact me